Honey Apricot Jam

-Jams are a fantastic way to preserve the season's flavor.
+Jams are a fantastic way to preserve the season’s flavor.
 Here, honey takes the place of refined sugar, blending its own sweetness and flavor with the fruit.
 Like sugar, honey acts as a preservative, however, honey is sweeter, so less is used.
+Choose a light honey for a softer flavor and a darker honey for a stronger flavor.
 Be sure to store jams, spreads and jellies in a cool dark place, as their color will fade if they are in too much light and heat.

 Wash apricots (no need to remove the peel), half and remove the pit.
 Use a knife to quarter or slice up the apricots.
 Just a note: fruits that are crushed or mill or blender will turn dark quicker than those sliced with a knife.